legiongis/cli-toolbox/docs/tips_CLI_googlearth.md

 ![CLI_GE_1](https://github.com/legiongis/clitoolbox/raw/master/docs/img/cli_ge_1_125.JPG "KMZ Image 1")

 In the sidebar, you’ll be able to expand the contents of the KMZ file to see all of the subfolders and layer groups within it.
 The image above shows the Grant-Khor Ranch.
-Note that the first two sub-folders are called LandChar and FeatClass.
-These are two different symbol schemes that you may have available: LandChar groups and colors the features based on their Landscape Characteristic designation in the CLI, and FeatClass groups and colors the features based on where the feature is stored in the NPS CR spatial data transfer standards implementation model (these distinctions are based on National Register resource types).
-The layer scheme of the KMZ depends on the settings that were used in the Make Google Earth file tool.
+Note that the first two sub-folders are called *LandChar* and *FeatClass*.
+These are two different symbol schemes that you may have available: *LandChar* groups and colors the features based on their Landscape Characteristic designation in the CLI, and *FeatClass* groups and colors the features based on where the feature is stored in the NPS CR spatial data transfer standards implementation model (these distinctions are based on National Register resource types).
+The layer scheme of the KMZ depends on the settings that were used in the *Make Google Earth* file tool.
-For reviewing the CLI features, it is recommended that the reviewer make use of the LandChar symbology/layer scheme.
-You can expand the LandChar folder to show the groups based on CLI Landscape Characteristic.
+For reviewing the CLI features, it is recommended that the reviewer make use of the *LandChar* symbology/layer scheme.
+You can expand the *LandChar* folder to show the groups based on CLI Landscape Characteristic.
 See image below:

 ![CLI_GE_2](https://github.com/legiongis/clitoolbox/raw/master/docs/img/cli_ge_2_125.JPG "LandChar Image 2")